SerenityOS/serenity/Documentation/BuildInstructions.md

 $ ninja run
 ```

-Note that the `anon` user is able to become `root` without password by default, as a development convenience.
+Note that the `anon` user is able to become `root` without a password by default, as a development convenience.
 To prevent this, remove `anon` from the `wheel` group and he will no longer be able to run `/bin/su`.

 On Linux, QEMU is significantly faster if it's able to use KVM.
 The run script will automatically enable KVM if `/dev/kvm` exists and is readable+writable by the current user.